SGEMBEDDED/TI-RTOS/README.md

 # TI-RTOS

-This respository is help full for people starting working on Code Composer Studio, TI-RTOS and with CC260F128 Hardware Device.
+This repository is help full for people starting working on Code Composer Studio, TI-RTOS and with CC260F128 Hardware Device.